KodiClair/PerfectPitchGame/README.md

 # PerfectPitchGame
 A game on the Circuit Playground Express Board that tests your pitch.

 The basic rundown of this game is a random sequence generator that the player must match to progress forwards.
-By sifting through C4 major scale using the buttons(the player's range will stay the same through every stage), the user can double tap the back of the board to make a selection.
+By sifting through C4 major scale using the buttons(the player's range will stay the same through every stage), the user can tap the back of the board to make a selection.
+The tap only registers if the board is tapped twice in slow(around half a second apart) succession and with enough force otherwise the selection will not register and a small beep will not play.
 Each neo pixel on the CPX board correlates to a stage in the game.
 The player can either guess the correct sequence of notes which will award a green pixel or the wrong sequence which will award a red pixel.
 There are no redos for each stage.
 The difficulty of sequences will increase in the following order:
   - 3 single beeps with C4 octive range
   - 3 single beeps with C3-C5 octive range
   - 3 double beeps with C4 octive range